rootstrap/blog/content/A good way to manage your Python projects using Pyenv and Pipenv.md

 pipenv update django
 ```

-An alternative to these steps is to uninstall `django` and then install it again without specifying the version.
+Alternatively, you can uninstall `Django` and then install it again without specifying the version.
 Of course, you can repeat those steps in an analogous way, to downgrade a package version instead of upgrading it.
 You can do a lot of things with Pipenv, but the previously detailed are to me the main ones.
 Pretty easy, right?
 Now let's see a summary of the mentioned commands provided by Pipenv:

 - `pipenv install` to create a virtual environment.